Adjoint L-Infinity Actions and Conserved Charges in GR: Preliminaries I: Local -algebras

 \section{Preliminaries I: Local $L_\infty$-algebras}

 Note that throughout we use cohomological grading and shift conventions, e.g., $V[-1]$ is a shift of the cochain complex $V$ ``one to the right."
-We adopt the Koszul sign rule, i.e., $u \otimes v = (-1)^{\lvert u \rvert \lvert v \rvert} v \otimes u$.
+We adopt the Koszul sign rule, i.e., $uv = (-1)^{\lvert u \rvert \lvert v \rvert} vu$ for the graded (co)commutative case.
 The notation $V^\vee$ will denote the graded dual.
 We also use the symbol $\epsilon$ in two ways to indicate signs: $\epsilon (\sigma)$ will denote the sign of a permutation (or of a $(p,q)$-shuffle considered as a permutation) and $\epsilon_{ijkl}$ will denote the Levi--Civita symbol.
 The Einstein summation convention is also employed, so we will sum over repeated indices of tensors.

 Finally, recall that for a graded vector space (cochain complex, dg module, etc.),

 is a cocommutative coalgebra with coproduct

 where the sum is over all $(p,q)$-shuffles $\sigma$ with $p+q = n$.
 The symmetric algebra also has the structure of a (graded) commutative algebra, as does its completed version.
 On ($\RR$-linear) duals, the latter will be defined by